saiho/future-foods-raspberry/README.md

 ```

 That setups the Wifi connection of the Raspberry.
-Replace the name, password of the Wifi and the country by the appropriate ones.
+Replace the name and password of the Wifi and the country by the appropriate ones.

 Additional instructions to access Raspberry for the first time without monitor:

 https://www.raspberrypi.org/documentation/configuration/wireless/headless.md

-## Login
+## Add an extra partition

+After finishing the setup, the idea is to lock the two default partitions (`boot` and `rootfs`) setting them as readonly (see below, [Overlay FS](#overlay-fs)).
+To allow upgrading the application easily, a new partition is created.
+It will contain the application and some configuration files.

+From Liux, shrink the `rootfs` partition.
+That can be done using several partition manager tools, or from the command line, using `resize2fs`.
+Then create a new EXT4 partition.
+Again, that can be done with a partition manager or the commands `parted` and `mkfs.ext4`.

+## First boot, and login

 Boot the Raspbbery and wait some minutes.